 During Jesus’ earthly advent, of which the Gospels testify, we clearly see that His ministry was one where folks were drawn to Him.
 He didn’t have to preach loudly in the streets.
 People came to Him, being drawn to Him.

 We also see in this ministry His compassion toward those who were downtrodden and weak.
 The informed and lame came to Him and He turned none away.
 Those with the littlest of faith were ministered to with compassion and mercy.
 The little faith they exercised wasn’t quenched.
 I am certain the Holy Spirit is recalling some of these to your mind as He is mine as I write.

 The promise of justice on earth had begun.
 The kind of justice God gives, that is rendered with compassion through His Servant.

 For each of us believers now, we hope.
 Because He isn’t disheartened or discouraged.
 Neither ought we be.
-It’s His task to bring justice to earth, and it is coming.
+It’s His task to bring justice to the Earth, and it is coming.